Femora

 When to act

 The patterns that warrant a doctor visit are: gray or fishy-smelling (BV), green or frothy (trich), persistent itchy cottage cheese (resistant yeast), any postmenopausal bleeding, and anything with pelvic pain or fever.
-For cycle-tracking context, see the menstrual cycle calculator; for fertility-related mucus, the cervical mucus guide is more specific.
+For cycle-tracking context, see the menstrual cycle calculator; for fertility-related mucus, the cervical mucus guide is more specific; and for the meaning of period blood shades (brown, pink, dark red), see the period blood color guide.
+You can also browse plain-language answers in our questions library.

 Frequently asked questions